thanyarad/Tailor-Database/README.md

 * **Customization Options:** Clients can customize dresses based on their preferences.
 * **Order Tracking:** Real-time tracking of order status for both clients and tailors.

-## Contributing
-We welcome contributions!
-If you'd like to contribute to SmartStitch, please follow our Contribution Guidelines.

 ## Acknowledgments
 We would like to express our gratitude to the following: